 - Texas (2003): The U.S. Supreme Court (USSC) overturned Texas’s sodomy law against sexual acts between same-sex people.
 That decision effectively invalidated the state’s application of sodomy laws to acts between consenting adults.

 Charged With Sodomy In Utah?
-Contact Wasatch Defense Lawyers For A Free Case Evaluation
+Contact a Sodomy Lawyer in Utah to Schedule a Free Case Review

 If you have been charged with sodomy in the state of Utah, it is important to contact a defense attorney immediately to ensure that your rights are protected and to help you retain your freedom